 The children are provided with a high quality, broad and balanced Science education which provides them with the foundations for understanding through the world through the specific disciplines of biology, chemistry and physics.

-Click here to see our Science Progression Map.
+Click here to see our EYFS Science Curriculum Progression Map 2021-22

 - To enable pupils to see science as an exciting and motivating subject which has relevance to their everyday lives and to the past, present and future of the world.

 - To develop in children a range of important scientific ideas, processes and skills: